Bootstrapped Mixed Rewards for RL Post-Training: Injecting Canonical Action Order: Training Setup

 \section{Training Setup}

 We use a GPT-2 style Transformer as our base architecture.
-The model has 8 layers, 8 attention heads per layer, and a hidden size of 512.
+The model has 4 layers, 4 attention heads per layer, and a hidden size of 256.
 The model is trained from scratch rather than initialized from a pretrained checkpoint.
 Hyperparameters for our training can be found in Appendix~\ref{sec:appx_hyperparameters}.

-\paragraph{Standard Fine-Tuning.} The model is first trained with a standard causal language modeling objective on the Sudoku dataset.
+\paragraph{Standard Fine-Tuning.} The model is first trained with a standard causal language modeling objective on the Zebra dataset.
 For each example, the puzzle is given as input, and the target output consists of the corresponding solution sequence.
 The loss is computed only over the solution tokens, with puzzle tokens masked out.
-We apply this procedure to both datasets (solver-ordered and randomly shuffled), training separate models for each.
+We apply this procedure to fine-tune our baseline model on randomized solution orders.

 \paragraph{GRPO Post-Training.} After fine-tuning, we further post-train the random-order model using Group Relative Policy Optimization (GRPO) \citep{shao2024deepseekmath}, a reinforcement learning algorithm that enables optimizing arbitrary reward functions over model rollouts.
 During GRPO training, rewards are computed over generated sequences and used to update the model via the GRPO loss.
-We evaluate several reward designs, including cell accuracy, order reward, and their weighted combinations (described in Section ~\ref{sec:reward}).
+We evaluate several reward designs, including a solved reward, order reward, and their weighted combinations (described in Section ~\ref{sec:reward}).